Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 3. Carl Francis Lampete

-Wales based intuitive who operated under several business names and after living in Canada since 2008 has now moved to Spain.
+Wales based intuitive who operated under several business names and after living in Canada since 2008 has now lived in Spain.
 He was very well regarded in providing "highly accurate" psychic readings from 2000-2011.
 He had a private detective license (actually easily obtainable usually by simply filling out a form), and his psychic readings were reported by one police officer as "the real thing and absolutely credible."
 But in early 2011 he admitted faking his "readings" including those before police along with a "hidden" team member who rapidly provided him details about the discussion in the room using a concealed body microphone to listen in and a wireless earpiece to provide him with information from computer records.

 4. Meirong Jiayi Lu